Connect with us!

 • Their employer does not carry required workers’ compensation insurance.
 Florida state law requires most employers to have coverage; failure to do so may be grounds for civil action.

 • A negligent third party directly caused the worker’s injuries.
-A third-party individual or company is often negligent, leading to accidents.
+A third-party individual or company is often negligent, leading to construction accidents.
 For example, if a defective tool malfunctions, causing severe injuries, the designer, manufacturer, or retailer may be to blame.

 • The employer’s intentional tort resulted in a worker’s death.
 A deliberate or intentional attempt to cause harm or blatant disregard of safety protocols is also grounds for a third-party claim.
 However, it has a very high burden of proof and, as a result, is rarely used in Florida civil law.